UPC/ravada/docs/docs/nodes.rst

     root@node:~# vi /etc/ssh/sshd_config
     PermitRootLogin yes

-Then set a root password and restart ssh service:
+Then set a root password and restart ssh service.
+Warning: only do this if you haven't already set a password for the root user in this host.
+If you are using an Ubuntu server you probably haven't, but debian based distributions usually set the root user on install.

 .. code-block:: bash